MariaSaavedra/simple-contact-app/README.md

 Download Virtualbox, and install it.
 Download Vagrant, and install it.

-Clone this repo, and in the command line, run 'vagrant up' inside this project.
+Clone this repo, and in the command lines run the following:

+[in root folder, this command may take a few minutes to run.] vagrant up

+[in \public folder]
+npm install

 Access the web application through, 192.168.33.10